-During IETF 92, several alternatives for updating RFC 5666 were discussed with the RFC Editor and with the assembled nfsv4 Working Group.
+Several alternatives for updating RFC 5666 were discussed with the RFC Editor and with the assembled members of the nfsv4 Working Group.
 Among them were:

-- 1. Filing individual errata for each issue. - Introducing an new RFC that updates but does not obsolete RFC 5666, but makes no change to the protocol. - 3.
-Introducing an RFC 5666bis that replaces and thus obsoletes RFC 5666, but makes no change to the protocol. - 4.
-Introducing a new RFC that specifies RPC-over-RDMA Version Two.
+- 1. Filing individual errata for each issue. - 2.
+Introducing an new RFC that updates but does not obsolete RFC 5666, but makes no change to the protocol. - 3.
+Introducing an RFC 5666bis that replaces and thus obsoletes RFC 5666, but makes no change to the protocol.

+4. Introducing a new RFC that specifies RPC-over-RDMA Version Two.

-An additional possibility, not discussed at IETF 92, would be to update RFC 5666 as it transitions from Proposed Standard to Draft Standard.
-The updates, being numerous, may not be appropriate during such a transition window.
+An additional possibility which is sometimes chosen by other Working Groups would be to update RFC 5666 as it transitions from Proposed Standard to Draft Standard.

-The RFC Editor's preference was to obsolete RFC 5666 but retain RPCover-RDMA Version One (number 3 above).
-This eases the burden on implementers, who could then reference a single specification of the protocol.
-In addition, this alternative extends the life of the current implementations in the field, which use RPC-over-RDMA Version One effectively.
+The overall preference observed during IETF 92 was to update and obsolete RFC 5666, but retain full interoperability with current RPCover-RDMA Version One implementations by avoiding changes to on-thewire behavior (number 3 above).
+This eases the burden on implementers, who can then reference a single specification of the protocol.
+In addition, this alternative extends the life of the current implementations in the field, which utilize RPC-over-RDMA Version One effectively.

-Subsequent discussion with the nfsv4 Working Group focused particularly on resolving potential interoperability problems.
-A Version Two of RPC-over-RDMA was left open for a later time.
-The priority is fixing issues with the current specification.
+Subsequent discussion with the nfsv4 Working Group focused primarily on resolving specification ambiguities that could result in interoperability failure.
+A Version Two of RPC-over-RDMA, where deeper changes can be made and new functionality introduced, was left open for a later time.
+The priority is fixing issues with the current Proposed Standard.